 The biggest and most common mistakes made by startups you have to avoid.

-establishing and running a startup is difficult, everyone wants to be a successful founder and has gainful company, but in reality there is a 90% probability that your company will fail at the beginning.
-You may have heard before that out of 10 startups, nine companies will not exceed five years.
+establishing and running a startup is difficult, everyone wants to be a successful founder and has gainful company, but in reality there is about 90% probability that your company will fail at the beginning.
+You may have heard that out of 10 startups, nine of them will not exceed five years.

-The long-term survival of your company depends on many factors, such as your ability to collect finance and attract the best talent, and your experience also plays a big role.
+The long-term survival of your company depends on many factors, such as your ability to collect finance and attract the best talents, and your experience also plays a big role.

 Experienced entrepreneurs are likely to succeed 3 times more than the new startup company whose founders are inexperienced.

-Logically.
-Them more you have experience in one task, the better to do it!
-But we can help improve the chances of being a survivor in the long run, even if you're working on the first startup company.
+Logically,the more you have experience in any field, the better to do it!
+But we can help improve the chances of being a survivor in the long run, even if you're working on your first startup.